03 Aug Kamakura and Enoshima day trip from Tokyo

 After viewing The Great Buddha, we walked to Hase Temple (Hasedera).
 When we got there we realised it wouldn’t be possible to enter the grounds while Fletcher was sleeping in the stroller.
 Just beyond the entrance was a large set of stairs.
 We decided to walk back to a stall we had passed and buy a cup of hot garlic potato chips they were selling.
 They had smelled delicious and after waiting for them to be freshly cooked we found out they really were as good as they smelt.
 With Fletcher still sleeping, we strolled around Kamakura and got a little lost.
 That’s the best way to see a place, right?

 We found our way and headed towards Tsuragaoka Hachimangu.
 When Fletcher woke up we got some lunch from a supermarket and ate on a bench seat outside.
-We then followed the path to the shrine which, was marked by a large torii gate.
-Fletcher was now ready to stretch his legs and this was a good place to do so as it was separated from any traffic.
+We then followed the path to the shrine which was marked by a large torii gate.
+Fletcher was ready to stretch his legs and this was a good place to do so as it was separated from any traffic.
 We walked along and came across tiny dogs in costumes.

 Tsurugaoka Hachimangu was founded in 1063 and enlarged and moved to its current site in 1180.
 It is Kamakura’s most important shrine.
 The main hall sits up on top of a large staircase.
-Before making our way up to the main hall, we wandered along the left of the shrine, viewing a display of impressive bonsai plants.
+Before making our way up to the main hall, we walked along the left of the shrine, viewing a display of impressive bonsai plants.

 Kamakura to Enoshima

 After Tsurugaoka Hachimangu we walked back to Kamakura station.
 From there we took the electric railway to Enoshima Station.
-The twenty four minute journey is an interesting one, with plenty to see along the way.
-At first you pass houses that are right alongside the track.
+The twenty-four-minute journey is an interesting one, with plenty to see along the way.
+At first, you pass houses that are right alongside the track.
 At one point it is in the middle of a road and then it follows the ocean.
 After arriving at Enoshima station we walked across the long bridge onto the island.

 The beach area below didn’t look very attractive with piles of seaweed and a dark dirty coloured sand.
-It was however October, so well outside of beach season.
+It was, however, October, so well outside of beach season.
 The beaches around Enoshima are popular spots and become crowded with Japanese people taking a break during the summer months.

 Enoshima to Tokyo